 Add Alt Text to Images

-by Intuit•1• Updated 1 month ago
+by Intuit•3• Updated 5 days ago

 We know the design of your emails is important, and images are a big part of what makes that design work.
-But in some cases, a subscriber may not be able to see the images in your emails.
+But in some cases, a recipient may not be able to see the images in your emails.
 That's where alt text comes in.

 About alt text

-Alt text, or alternative text, is a short description of an image in your email that displays when subscribers are unable to view your images.
+Alt text, or alternative text, is a short description of an image in your email that displays when recipients are unable to view your images.
 This can happen if they have images turned off in their email client, or are reading your email with a screen reader.

 Alt text and accessibility